 The Catalog is intended to be supplemental to the Student Handbook, where information including admissions and enrollment policies, degree requirements and curricula, and academic policies and procedures can be found.
 The Catalog is not intended to be and should not be relied upon as a statement of the School's commitments to its students.
-The School reserves the right to make changes of any nature to this Catalog, including but not limited to rescheduling classes, canceling classes, or requiring alternatives for scheduled courses, with notice of such action provided as is reasonably practicable under the circumstances.
+The School reserves the right to make changes of any nature to this Catalog, including but not limited to rescheduling classes, canceling classes, or requiring alternatives for scheduled courses, with notice of such action provided as is reasonably practicable under the given circumstances.

-The 2023-2024 Course Catalog contains a record of courses that have been offered in the last three years (since 2020).
+The 2025-2026 Course Catalog contains a record of courses that have been offered in the previous three academic years (since 2022-2023).
+Courses offered on a regular schedule/cycle will list the next two semesters in which the course will be offered.
 Recent renaming or recategorizing of courses is noted within the relevant descriptions.
-Descriptions for older and retired courses may be available upon request to the Registrar.
+Descriptions for older and retired courses may be available upon request from the Academic Dean.